 Through the Night

-Some Notes on this Piece
+Some Notes on Through the Night

-This piece is, generally, in e flat minor, but there’s quite a bit of polytonality going on with the E Mixolydian Modality and F Sharp Major.
-You tend not to notice that kind of polytonality so much, because the two modes share all the same notes except for the third scale degree, and e flat minor and F Sharp Major are relative respective minor-Major scales, meaning they share a time signature.
+This piece is, generally, in e flat minor; but there’s quite a bit of polytonality going on with the E Flat Mixolydian Modality and F Sharp Major.
+You tend not to notice that kind of polytonality so much because the two modes share all the same notes except for the third scale degree, and e flat minor and F Sharp Major are relative respective minor-Major scales, meaning they share a key signature.
 The beginning of the piece opens with a simple ostinato, and later a simple melody emerges.
 The ostinato comes in and out in various permutations throughout the piece, and the melody undergoes some simple development with substantial tonal exploration, but without any complete key changes.
 The piece starts in a lower register with some energy, and then slowly peters out in the higher registers.

 Stylistically, this piece falls into a few different categories.
 It is minimalistic, in classical terms; but it also falls into rock, jazz, and blues categories.
 It uses some dissonance, albeit sparingly.
 The frequent use of parallel fifths gives it a distinct rock feel.
 It also uses syncopation very generously.